 Shortly into our exploration adventure, we meet with the elusive doctor.
 Well, we meet what’s left of him anyway.
 You see, the doctor has used his device he created and trapped himself within another dimension, free from his Earthly body, we get to talk to him as a floating blob of light.
 Realising that this is the story of a lifetime, Katherine agrees to help out the poor doctor in his attempt at returning to the real world and being once again reunited with his body.

-So, Talbot presents Katherine with his Sonic Screwdriver (this is what I’ll be referring to it as from now on) and teaches her how to solve the rather unique and interesting puzzles within the mansion.
+So, Talbot presents Katherine with his Sonic Screwdriver (this is how I’ll be referring to it from now on) and teaches her how to solve the rather unique and interesting puzzles within the mansion.
 However, get used to this mechanic as it’s pretty much the main thing you’ll be doing for the next 24 puzzles over the next 5-7 hours.

 Being a VR game, Torn utilises two move controllers only as its form of controls.
 However, there are various control options for you to adjust, which I thought was pretty good, to be honest.
 First, you have the movement options, you can blink, dash or freely move.
 Blink is basically teleporting, the screen goes black for a fraction of a second then you’ve moved, dash moves you with your eyes open – very quickly, and free-move lets you walk by holding the Move button and walk faster by holding the Move and Trigger buttons.
-The downside is, each movement style has a flaw which restricts you from moving around at a decent speed.
+The downside is, each movement style has a flaw that restricts you from moving around at a decent speed.

 Blink and Dash have the same restriction/flaw – the teleportation arc is very limp.
 You can move about three feet in front of where you’re standing. this means it takes you about seven or eight teleports just to move from one end of the room to another.
 I get what the developers have done here, they have made it realistic and as if you’re moving one step at a time, but it just comes out cumbersome and long-winded.
-With the free movements method, holding the Move button makes you walk very slow – this is great for lining yourself up but not moving around – and the ‘run’ mechanic of holding both the Move and Trigger buttons sees you walking at a normal pace.
+When using the free movement mode, holding the Move button makes you walk very slow – this is great for lining yourself up but not moving around – and the ‘run’ mechanic of holding both the Move and Trigger buttons sees you walking at a normal pace.
 So no running here!

 It’s not a big issue and I happily played through the game with the free movement, but in my opinion, it was a bit too slow.

-Torn is a game which wants you to play standing up as it isn’t correctly configured for people who have to sit down like myself.
+Torn is a game that wants you to play standing up as it isn’t correctly configured for people who have to sit down like myself.
 At first, I thought this wouldn’t be the case, as the Sonic Screwdriver can pick up all the objects for you – but then I encountered the keys which you have to literally touch with your hand.
-Keys which appear so low down, I had to punch the floor so the PSVR would add momentum and think I’ve put my hand through the floor so I can grab it.
-Now, in games like this there is usually an option to adjust your in-game height or at the least, you can stand up, hold Options so it re-configures your ‘default’ height, and then sit back down so you are technically ducking in-game.
+Keys that appear so low down, I had to punch the floor so the PSVR would add momentum and think I’ve put my hand through the floor so I can grab it.
+Now, in games like this, there is usually an option to adjust your in-game height or at the least, you can stand up, hold Options so it re-configures your ‘default’ height, and then sit back down so you are technically ducking in-game.
 However…

 Torn doesn’t let you hold the Options button to recalibrate your height in-game.
 This is a major oversight and I hope the developers take this into account for their next venture.
 As such, the only way to readjust your height is to close the game from the dashboard, stand up to the height you want as your ‘default’ height, start up the game whilst sanding in this position, then when the game starts you can sit down.
 I understand that the game came from PC and it thinks that you’re stood up playing the game, but with the device you have in-game, you literally have no reason to stand up whilst playing, so the height should be adjusted accordingly.